-- 1. All inmates will be allowed visitors on recognized holidays.
+- 1. All PIOCs will be allowed visitors on recognized holidays.

 - 2. WCCS recognizes the following holidays for visiting purposes:

 - New Year's Day January 1st

 - Martin Luther King Day

 Third Monday in January

 - Memorial Day

 Last Monday in May

-- Independence Day July 4th
+- Independence Day

 - Labor Day

 First Monday in September

 - Thanksgiving Day

 Fourth Thursday in November

-- Christmas Eve December 24th

-- Christmas Day

-December 25th

-- New Year's Eve December 31st